Former Caswell Public Library: Description and history

 The Harrison Public Library Association (renamed the Caswell Public Library Association in 1947) was established in 1906, its initial collection based on the content of two private circulating collections in the town.
 The building that housed its collection was destroyed by fire in 1907, although the collection was saved.
 Daniel Caswell, a Harrison native living in Texas, donated $1,000 to a building fund, conditioned on it being named for him.
 The present building was constructed in 1908 on land previously occupied by a church which had burned down.
 The architect was John Proctor, a Harrison resident whose only known works are in the immediate area; it is his only known library commission.
 There is a distinct stylistic resemblance between the library and Caswell's house in Austin, Texas, suggesting the benefactor may have had an influence on the design.

 The building housed the library until 2004, when space concerns prompted its move to larger quarters.
-The building presently stands vacant.
+The building was sold to a couple in 2024 and is now a private residence.